-- 82-4-445.
+82-4-445.
 Reclamation of abandoned mine sites.
 (1) Agents, employees, or contractors of the department may enter upon property for the purpose of conducting studies or exploratory work to determine whether the property has been mined and not reclaimed and rehabilitated in accordance with the requirements of this part and to determine the feasibility of restoration or reclamation of the property or abatement, control, or prevention of the adverse effects of past mining practices.
-The department may bring an injunctive action to restrain interference with the exercise of the right to enter and inspect granted in this subsection. - (2) (a) The department may enter upon property pursuant to subsection (2)(b) if it makes a finding that: - (i) land or water resources on the property have been adversely affected by past mining practices; - (ii) the adverse effects are at a stage that, in the public interest, action to restore or reclaim the property or to abate, control, or prevent the adverse effects should be taken; and - (iii) the owners of the land or water resources where entry must be made to restore or reclaim the property or to abate, control, or prevent the adverse effects of past mining practices are not known or readily available or the owners will not give permission for the department or its agents, employees, or contractors to enter upon the property to restore or reclaim the property or to abate, control, or prevent the adverse effects of past mining practices.
+The department may bring an injunctive action to restrain interference with the exercise of the right to enter and inspect granted in this subsection.

+(2) (a) The department may enter upon property pursuant to subsection (2)(b) if it makes a finding that:

+(i) land or water resources on the property have been adversely affected by past mining practices;

+(ii) the adverse effects are at a stage that, in the public interest, action to restore or reclaim the property or to abate, control, or prevent the adverse effects should be taken; and readily available or the owners will not give permission for the department or its agents, employees, or contractors to enter upon the property to restore or reclaim the property or to abate, control, or prevent the adverse effects of past mining practices.